wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-event-triggered-using-containerized-app.md

 7. To allow Choreo to access your GitHub account, click **Authorize with GitHub**.

 	!!! tip
-    	    If you have not already connected your GitHub repository to Choreo, enter your GitHub credentials, and select the [sample application](https://github.com/wso2/choreo-examples) GitHub repository to install the [Choreo GitHub App](https://github.com/marketplace/choreo-apps).
+    	    If you have not already connected your GitHub repository to Choreo, enter your GitHub credentials, and select the [choreo examples](https://github.com/wso2/choreo-examples) GitHub repository to install the [Choreo GitHub App](https://github.com/marketplace/choreo-apps).

 8. In the **Connect Repository** dialog box, enter the following information: